Passive Market Impact: A Point Process Approach: Introduction

 Market impact is inherently difficult to measure because of its noisy nature.
-Statistical studies usually focus more on the execution of metaorders, which induce a notable liquidity imbalance that results in price moves which can be statistically identified.
+Statistical studies usually focus more on the execution of metaorders, which induces a notable liquidity imbalance that results in price moves which can be statistically identified.
 However, during the execution of a given metaorder, many other orders are likely being traded simultaneously which creates a significant noise.
-Using a very careful statistical treatment, averaging over many metaorders eliminates part of this noise so that we can better identify universal properties of market impact, see for instance \cite{almgren2005direct, bacry2015market, bershova2013non, bucci2019crossover}.
-When trading a metaorder, these empirical studies show that the price mechanically follows the metaorder, exhibiting a concave shape peaking at the end of the metaorder, followed by a convex relaxation, see \cite{bershova2013non, gatheral2010no, moro2009market}.
-During the execution of the metaorder, \cite{almgren2005direct, hopman2003essays,kyle2023large, lillo2003master, moro2009market} identified a square root dependence in the volume.
-However, this square root dependence only holds for large volumes while the impact of small orders is proportional to the volume, see \cite{benzaquen2018market} for instance where the authors proposed a more accurate approximation of the market impact of the form
+Using a very careful statistical treatment, averaging over many metaorders eliminates part of this noise so that we can better identify universal properties of market impact, see for instance Almgren et al. \cite{almgren2005direct}, Bershova and Rakhlin \cite{bershova2013non}, Bacry et al. \cite{bacry2015market}, and Bucci et al. \cite{bucci2019crossover}.
+When trading a metaorder, these empirical studies show that the price mechanically follows the metaorder, exhibiting a concave shape peaking at the end of the metaorder, followed by a convex relaxation, see Bershova and Rakhlin \cite{bershova2013non}, Gatheral \cite{gatheral2010no}, and Moro et al. \cite{moro2009market}.
+During the execution of the metaorder, Almgren et al. \cite{almgren2005direct}, Hopman \cite{hopman2003essays}, Kyle and Obizhaeva \cite{kyle2023large}, Lillo et al. \cite{lillo2003master}, and Moro et al. \cite{moro2009market} identified a square root dependence in the volume.
+However, this square root dependence only holds for large volumes while the impact of small orders is proportional to the volume, see Benzaquen and Bouchaud \cite{benzaquen2018market} for instance where the authors proposed a more accurate approximation of the market impact of the form